vpsataccentor/vipps-ecom-api/docs/widdershins.html.md

 *Callback : Transaction Update*

 This API call allows Vipps to send the transaction details.
 During regular ecomm payment order and transaction details will be shared.
 During express checkout payment it will provide user details and shipping details addition to the order and transaction details.
 Vipps will add `/v2/payments/{orderId}` to the end of this URL.
 URLs passed to Vipps should be URL-encoded, and must validate with the Apache Commons [UrlValidator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).
+We don't send requests to all ports, so to be safe use common ports such as: 80, 443, 8080.

 > Body parameter